tuffluck1/3d-printed-tin-can-turbo-jet-/README.md

-#tin-can-turbo-jet
+#-tin-can-turbo-jet

-all resources created by me!
+all resources created by me! :)

-#Hey-new-person!
+Hey-new-person!

 First a disclaimer: I am not a professional!